haitike/haibot/README.md

 - Autonot (auto-notifications for: terraria milestone, terraria on, terraria off and play command  )
 - Play (Notify that you are ready for playing for X hours)
 - Settings (Change bot language) and Profile (users info)

+Extra notes:
+- You must disable /setprivacy talking with BotFather if you want to be able to add quotes to the "quote" command in groups.